×

 Brain

-The brain is an intricate organ that governs all bodily functions, including thought, memory, emotion, touch, motor skills, vision, breathing, temperature, and hunger.
-The brain and the spinal cord that emanates from it constitute the central nervous system, sometimes known as the CNS.60% of an adult’s weight, or three pounds, is made up of fat in the brain.
+The brain is a highly intricate organ responsible for regulating bodily functions such as thinking, memory, emotions, sensory perception, movement, vision, breathing, temperature control, and hunger.
+The brain and its extending spinal cord together form the central nervous system (CNS).
+60% of an adult’s weight, or three pounds, is made up of fat in the brain.
 Salts, carbs, protein, and water make up the remaining 40% of the composition.
-It is not a muscle, the brain itself is.
-Neural tissue, comprising neurons and glial cells, as well as blood arteries are present.The brain sends and receives chemical and electrical signals throughout the body.
-Different signals control different processes, and your brain interprets each.
-Some make you feel tired, for example, while others make you feel pain.
+It is not a muscle; the brain itself is.
+Neural tissue, comprising neurons and glial cells, as well as blood arteries, is present.

 Role of the Brain in Reflex Action

-Since a reflex action is involuntary and requires an instantaneous response to avoid negative consequences, the brain plays no direct involvement in it.
+Since a reflex action is involuntary and requires an instantaneous response to avoid negative consequences, the brain plays no direct role in it.
 Your spinal cord is responsible for managing and controlling the reflex action.
-Since reflex action is instantaneous and doesn’t involve thought, the spinal cord controls it.The connections known as reflex arcs, which occur between the input and output nerves, come together in a bundle within the spinal cord.
+Since reflex action is instantaneous and doesn’t involve thought, the spinal cord controls it.
+The connections known as reflex arcs, which occur between the input and output nerves, come together in a bundle within the spinal cord.
 The spinal cord forms reflex arcs, which allow information to enter the brain.
 The signal and the resulting response are all that the brain is aware of.
-Nevertheless, the brain is not involved in the formation of the response.The signal and the resulting response are all that the brain is aware of.
+Nevertheless, the brain is not involved in the formation of the response.
+The signal and the resulting response are all that the brain is aware of.

-Reflex motions play an important function in life in addition to being natural and spontaneous.
+Reflex motions play an important function in life, in addition to being natural and spontaneous.
 Here are a few of its main advantages:

 • One important advantage of reflex action is the capacity to respond to possible threats rapidly and subconsciously, preventing harm or other undesirable results.